Charles Mervyn Ruggles Award

 - for promoting the ethics and ideals expressed in the CAC/CAPC Code of Ethics and Guidance for Practice.

-Nominees may work in any type of employment (private practice, institutional, educational, etc.).
+Nominees may work in any type of employment (private practice, institutional, educational, etc.) and are expected to reflect achievements of at least a mid-career conservator.
 There are no restrictions on the number of times an individual can be nominated, but an individual may receive this Award only once.
 Posthumous nominations may be considered.
 The nominee must have been a member of CAC at some point in his/her career.

 Nominations for this award may be submitted by any CAC member in good standing, either individual or institutional.
 The nominator is responsible for informing the nominee and ensuring the accuracy of the information provided.